-Cloud computing is touted as one of the most promising and valuable technologies in the recent past.
-Cloud computing was the most reliable answer to Covid-19 dilemma for every business in the technology world and otherwise.
+Cloud computing has recently been touted as one of the most promising and valuable technologies.
+Cloud computing was the most reliable answer to the Covid-19 dilemma for every business in the technology world and otherwise.

-If cloud growth in 2021 was predicted to grow at 23% which is roughly about $270 Billion compared to 2020.
-In 2022, cloud computing segment is forecasted to grow to a whopping $482 Billion.
+If cloud growth in 2021 was predicted to grow at 23%, roughly about $270 Billion compared to 2020.
+In 2022, the cloud computing segment is forecasted to grow to a whopping $482 Billion.

-While we are moving at a steady pace towards tackling post-pandemic situation, the new reality is the world will rely heavily in cloud computing.
-The surge in digital services is garnering a huge attention and making cloud the centrepiece for all digital experiences.
+While we are moving steadily towards tackling the post-pandemic situation, the new reality is that the world will rely heavily on cloud computing.
+The surge in digital services is garnering colossal attention and making the cloud the centrepiece of all digital experiences.

-As per latest research by Gartner, the cloud revenue in the coming years is going to surpass non-cloud revenue for IT markets.
+As per the latest research by Gartner, cloud revenue in the coming years will surpass non-cloud revenue for IT markets.
 “There is no business strategy without a cloud strategy.
-The adoption and interest in public cloud continues unabated as organisations pursue a “cloud first” policy for onboarding new workloads,” said Milind Govekar, the Vice President at Gartner.
+The adoption and interest in the public cloud continue unabated as organizations pursue a “cloud first” policy for onboarding new workloads,” said Milind Govekar, the Vice President at Gartner.

-By 2025, as per latest research, more than 85% of organisations will follow a cloud-first principle.
-In order to reap complete benefits, and to be able to execute their digital strategies, they will have to upgrade to latest cloud-native architecture and technologies.
+By 2025, as per the latest research, more than 85% of organizations will follow a cloud-first principle.
+To reap complete benefits and to be able to execute their digital strategies, they will have to upgrade to the latest cloud-native architecture and technologies.

-“The economic, organizational and societal impact of the pandemic will continue to serve as a catalyst for digital innovation and adoption of cloud services.
+“The pandemic’s economic, organizational and societal impact will continue to catalyze digital innovation and adoption of cloud services.
 This is especially true for use cases such as collaboration, remote work and new digital services to support a hybrid workforce,” says Gartner senior research director Henrique Cecci.

 Let’s look at how cloud industry is expected to dominate the year 2022